Table of Contents

 - Multiple PGRs often interact in events like seed dormancy, bud dormancy, abscission, senescence, and apical dominance.

-- Extrinsic factors influence plant growth and development through PGRs.
+- Extrinsic Factors: Environmental factors such as light, temperature, and water influence plant growth indirectly through PGRs.

 Comparative Table of Plant Growth Regulators (PGRs)